viodotcom/kube-review/docs/tutorial.md

 We are using the VPA service with `updateMode: "Off"` by default for all containers, including the `kube-review` and `sidecar`.
 To change these settings, we recommend that you use the [customization](customization.md) page.
 You can see the file created for this project [here](../src/deploy/resources/base/vpa.yml).

-## Scaling From/To zero with Keda HTTP Add-On
+## Scaling From or To zero with Keda

 **NOTE: KEDA requires Kubernetes cluster version 1.24 and higher**